Advocacy

 Join Easterseals today in educating and informing public officials about issues that affect individuals with disabilities.
 As part of the greater Easterseals network of affiliates, we are interconnected to help individuals live a full life and help them thrive, no matter what stage of life they’re in.
 We stand together as many of our network depend on federal funding for their operations.

-View Easterseals action alert below and contact your legislators now!
+View Easterseals action alerts and steps to contact your legislators below:

 -